seanchavez/nd1309-Project-4/README.md

 ### Usage:

-Use Postman , curl, or similar tool to make http requests.
+Use Postman, curl, or similar tool to make HTTP requests.

 ## GET